sigmedia/ai-teaching-assistant/README.md

 ## About

-A custom, responsive web application for deploying an online AI Teaching Assistant that leverages Microsoft Azure services including Azure AI Foundry, Prompt Flow and Azure SQL Database.
+A custom, responsive web application for deploying an online AI Teaching Assistant (AI-TA) that leverages Microsoft Azure services including Azure AI Foundry, Prompt Flow and Azure SQL Database.

+This software was developed at Trinity College Dublin for educational research purposes.

+See [CHANGELOG.md](CHANGELOG.md) for release history.

 ## Motion Picture Engineering (MPE) Deployment 2025